 Germany is a beautiful place.
-It is not difficult to find a romantic setting for a lovely day out this valentine season.
-Looking for a place with romantic vibes?
+Finding a romantic setting for a lovely day out this valentine’s season is not difficult.
+Looking for a home with romantic vibes?
 Check out these Germany valentine weekend places:

 Bamberg is on seven hills, just like Rome.
 This city is small but beautiful and enchanting, and it is a World Heritage Site because of its historic architecture.
 It has magnificent structures!
-The medieval half-timbered houses, late Romanesque early gothic imperial cathedral, St Michael’s Monastery and Altenburg Castle.
-Bamberg is very famous for its unusual old town hall, sited in the centre of a bridge.
+The medieval half-timbered houses, late Romanesque early gothic imperial cathedral, St Michael’s Monastery, and Altenburg Castle.
+Bamberg is famous for its unusual old town hall, situated in the center of a bridge.

 The historical structures of Heidelberg survived the Second World War; this means the architectural history is still intact.
 The castle ruins on the hill above are still evident today.
-This place is known as the centre of German 18th century Romanticism because of influential writers living there.
-Writers like Clemens Brentano lives there.
+This place is known as the center of German 18th-century Romanticism because of influential writers living there.
+Writers like Clemens Brentano live there.
 Also, the magical town of Altstadt, with its charms, has a Christmas market that has its little forest.

 Check out the arched bridge that provides a pass across the Neckar river.
-While at the river, you can rent a boat or sit and drink overlooking the view of vineyards at the Neckarwiese.
-You can also take a walk up the Philosophers Weg with your partner and enjoy the beauty of the area.
-Or go for a ride on the Bergbahn (mountain train) to the Molenkur.
+While at the river, you can rent a boat or sit and drink, overlooking the view of vineyards at the Neckarwiese.
+You can also walk up the Philosophers Weg with your partner and enjoy the area’s beauty.
+Or ride on the Bergbahn (mountain train) to the Molenkur.
 Molenkur is a small Schloss and a perfect spot for hikes in the area.

 For that perfect romantic getaway, Monschau is your place.
-The beautiful medieval town, the winding river, the beautiful castle all make a wonderful setting for a weekend getaway.
-Not only on valentine, at any time of the year, Monschau will make a great destination.
-Additionally, the restaurants have outdoor settings along the streets every summer, and in August, Monschau celebrates an open-air music festival.
+The beautiful medieval town, the winding river, and the Castle make a wonderful setting for a weekend getaway.
+Not only on valentine’s but at any time of the year, Monschau will make a great destination.
+Additionally, the restaurants have outdoor settings along the streets every summer, and Monschau celebrates an open-air music festival in August.
 During the winter, the town hosts a Christmas market.

 Also, there are a good number of hiking trails around the hills.
-Monschau had glassworks, and there are demonstrations daily.
+Monschau had glassworks, and there were demonstrations daily.

 Meissen is on the Elbe river, the birthplace of European porcelain.
-This town is the oldest town in Saxony, and most people think it resembles Prague because of its red roofs.
-Thus, treat yourself and your partner to the beautiful view of the Elbe valley by visiting the 16th-century castle and the gothic cathedral.
+This is the oldest town in Saxony, and most people think it resembles Prague because of its red roofs.
+Thus, treat yourself and your partner to the beautiful view of the Elbe valley by visiting the 16th-century Castle and the gothic cathedral.
 Also, the view from up there is breathtaking.
 Meissen is also known for producing wine, and they host a wine festival every September.
-But you and your partner can attend their several arts, music and culture festival hosted all year round.
+But you and your partner can attend their several arts, music, and culture festivals hosted all year round.

-The Krämerbrücke or Merchants’ Bridge is a must-see place in Erfurt.
-Go on that date and enjoy the view of the architecture of the half-timber houses, an old but well preserved and beautiful architecture of Germany.
+The Krämerbrücke, or Merchants’ Bridge, is a must-see place in Erfurt.
+Go on that date and enjoy the view of the architecture of the half-timber houses, old but well-preserved and beautiful architecture of Germany.
 Also, you two can stroll along with the bridge’s magical string lights and catch that straight-out-of-the-movies feeling.

 The Island of Sylt

 In 2009, Trier celebrated its 2,025th birthday!
 This city is the oldest in Germany; Trier is the ‘Rome of the North.
-Trier is a listed UNESCO World Heritage Site, with its Roman and medieval structures, which are standing to date, and its vibrant history.
-You and your partner can visit places while here; you can visit the Roman gate, have fun at the imperial baths, feed your eyes at the amphitheater and the 4th-century basilica.
+Trier is a listed UNESCO World Heritage Site, with its Roman and medieval structures and vibrant history standing to date.
+You and your partner can visit places here; you can see the Roman gate, have fun at the imperial baths, and feed your eyes at the theater and the 4th-century basilica.
 And you can stroll from one site to another, and they are all within walking distance.

 Cochem is another beautiful place situated on the Mosel river.
 Opposite the town is a majestic 11th-century castle.
-This castle is 100m above the river and a tourist site too.
-So you can go on a river cruise, enjoy the greenery, the forests, hills and vineyards with your partner.
+This Castle is 100m above the river and is a tourist site too.
+So you can go on a river cruise and enjoy the greenery, forests, hills, and vineyards with your partner.
 Furthermore, you can hike through the vineyards with a few stops for breaks and a taste of wine.
-Cochem is popularly known as the “queen of the white vines”.
+Cochem is popularly known as the “queen of the white vines.”

 Görlitz has been named the best filming location in Europe!
 Görlitz is in the east.
 It is a sight to behold.
-Many movie scenes have been shot here; most of the scenes from the Oscar-winning film ‘Grand Budapest Hotel‘ were shot at different locations in this town.
-‘The Reader’, ‘Monuments Men’ and ‘Inglourious Basterds’ were all shot at other parts of this beautiful city.
+Many movie scenes have been shot here; most of the scenes from the Oscar-winning film ‘Grand Budapest Hotel‘ were drilled at different locations in this town.
+‘The Reader,’ ‘Monuments Men,’ and ‘Inglourious Basterds’ were all shot at other parts of this beautiful city.

-This small city has about 3,500 monuments as old as 500 years, from the renaissance to art nouveau.
+This small city has about 3,500 monuments as old as 500 years, from the renaissance to the art nouveau.
 This city is divided into two by a river, Lusitzer Niesse, a German district, and the other part is a Polish district called Zgorzelec.
 There is a lot you and your partner can do here.
-You can take Instagram worthy pictures while taking a walk through the streets, visit the monuments and have a local talk to you about them, as well as learn the history of this beautiful place.
-Make your discounted flight and hotel bookings here.
+You can take Instagram-worthy pictures while walking through the streets, visit the monuments and have a local talk to you about them, and learn the history of this beautiful place.
+Compare your flight and hotel prices before booking here.